Fenriz

-Gylve Fenris Nagell (born Leif Nagell; 28 November 1971), known professionally as Fenriz, is a Norwegian musician, part-time music journalist and online radio host (with the show "Radio Fenriz") who is best known as being one half of the extreme metal duo Darkthrone, alongside Nocturno Culto.
-Although primarily a drummer and songwriter, he has also played bass, guitar and done vocals for Darkthrone and several other metal bands.
+Gylve Fenris Nagell (born Leif Nagell; 28 November 1971), known professionally as Fenriz, is a Norwegian musician, part-time music journalist and online radio host (with the show "Radio Fenriz") who is best known as one half of the black metal duo Darkthrone, alongside Nocturno Culto.
+Although primarily a drummer and songwriter, he has also played bass and guitar and performed vocals for Darkthrone and several other metal bands.
 Fenriz is famed for his encyclopedic knowledge of metal music, his eager promotion of underground bands and the DIY ethic, and his rejection of the "showbiz side of the music industry".
 Fenriz was also the studio drummer for doom metal band Valhall, and has had several solo projects, including the folk black metal project Isengard and the dark ambient project Neptune Towers.

 Biography

 Fenriz's first exposure to heavy metal music came when he was a child and received Uriah Heep's album Sweet Freedom from his uncle for his birthday.
 At age 16, Fenriz dropped out of school and began working full time to support his music.
 In 1986 he co-founded the death metal band Black Death with Ivar Enger and Anders Risberget.
 By 1988 they had been joined by Ted Skjellum (Nocturno Culto) and were renamed Darkthrone.
 After releasing their first death metal album in 1991, the band changed style and became one of the leading bands in the early Norwegian black metal scene.
 Fenriz said he had a passive interest in Bathory and Celtic Frost, but claims that he did not understand the "darkness" of black metal until hearing a song by the Hungarian band Tormentor.
 The second album released by Darkthrone, A Blaze in the Northern Sky, recorded in August 1991 at Creative Studios but not released until February 1992, is regarded as one of the most important albums that defined the black metal genre.
 Darkthrone were not involved in the church burnings and murders carried out by some other members of the scene, and Fenriz has denounced the "hype" surrounding it.

 Since 1993, Darkthrone have been a duo of Fenriz and Nocturno Culto.
 Fenriz recorded all instruments on their albums Transilvanian Hunger (1994) and Panzerfaust (1995).
 From the late 1980s to the mid 1990s Fenriz also founded several solo projects, including the folk black metal project Isengard and the dark ambient project Neptune Towers.
 He was also the drummer for the band Valhall on their three studio albums.
 In the 1990s he co-founded the folk metal band Storm with Sigurd Wongraven, which released one album.